Skip to content

 Triage sequence

-1. identify failing object type and status
+1. Identify failing object type and status.

-2. inspect events and controller messages
+2. Inspect events and controller messages (kubectl describe).

-3. inspect application and sidecar logs
+3. Inspect application and sidecar logs (kubectl logs --previous for crashed containers).

-4. validate config references and runtime environment
+4. Validate config references and runtime environment (secrets, configmaps, volumes).

-5. test service connectivity and DNS paths
+5. Test service connectivity and DNS paths.

 First-response commands